Inspired eLearning's PhishProof campaigns are a powerful tool designed to enhance your organization's security by:

 Select an Education Landing Page from the dropdown list.
 Your users will see this whenever they are “phished,” or fall victim to a phishing simulation.

-Here, you can select the Education Landing Page that your users will see whenever they are susceptible to a Phishing simulation.
-The Education Landing Page is an on-the-click educational tool that lets users know to be wary of such emails in the future.
-With this immediate reinforcement, users will be able to recognize the tells of real phishing attempts.
+The Education Landing Page is an on-the-spot educational tool that warns users to be wary of such emails in the future.
+With this immediate reinforcement, users will be able to recognize the telltale signs of real phishing attempts.

 5) Select Targets